yifengyou/linux-0.11-lab/README.md

     $ make start-hd	// boot it on qemu with hard disk image
     $ make debug-hd	// debug it via qemu & gdb, you'd start gdb to connect it.
     $ make start-hd G=0 // Use curses based terminal instead of graphics, friendly for ssh login

+    $ make switch       // switch to another emulator, between qemu and bochs Switch to use emulator: bochs

     $ gdb images/kernel.sym
     (gdb) target remote :1234